-- Whether you’re sitting or standing, fix the lights at a level higher than yourself and pivot them downwards.
-This will reduce shadows thrown on your backdrop.
+- Position your lights.
+Whether you’re sitting or standing, fix the lights at a level higher than yourself and pivot them downwards.
+This will reduce shadows on your backdrop.

 - Keep a lighting guide handy.
-Use a simple 3-point or 2-point lighting graphic as a simple reminder of how to position your lights correctly.
+Use a simple 3-point or 2-point lighting graphic as a reminder of how to position your lights correctly.

-- When settling on the room to be used to shoot videos, be on the lookout for any items such as glossy paintings, mirrors or glass surfaces that will reflect your lights.
+- Watch out for reflective surfaces.
+Be on the lookout for any items such as glossy paintings, mirrors or glass surfaces that will reflect your lights.

-- Do a sample recording of you on ‘set’ with your lights on.
-Review the footage on your computer (as opposed to just playing it back on camera)
+- Do a sample recording.
+Record and review a test video on your computer (as opposed to just playing it back on camera).

-- Beware of dreaded hotspots, areas of overexposure, in particular on your face and forehead.
-That means the lighting is too intense and you need to adjust the exposure to even out the spread of light on your face.
+- Beware of dreaded hotspots.
+Be mindful of overexposure particularly on your face and forehead.
+That means the lighting is too intense and you need to adjust the exposure to even out the spread of light.

 - Set it and forget it.
-Once you’ve set up your lights and created a professional look, if possible, leave the set up as is.
-This way you won’t have to spend as much time trying to recreate the same look the next time around.
+Once you’ve set up your lights and created a professional look, if possible, leave the set-up as is.
+This way you won’t have to spend as much time setting up for future video shoots.

-- If you can’t leave your gear undisturbed, mark on the floor with tape exactly where your lights were positioned as well as where you were sitting or standing.
+- Use floor markers.
+If you can’t leave your gear undisturbed, mark the floor with tape exactly where your lights were positioned as well as where you were sitting or standing.
 This is another handy trick to reduce your setup time.

-So what we’ve given you here are the basics for lighting your videos efficiently and effectively for your purposes – promoting your business or advancing your career.
+What we’ve given you here are the basics on how to light yourself for video for your purposes—promoting your business or advancing your career.

 This isn’t about pulling off some sort of cinematic flourish.
 All you’re going for is an even spread of light over yourself and your video set that tells viewers you’re committed to getting it right.
 The result of that commitment is a sharp, vivid image that is watchable for audiences.